 Fi2=βV2 if 2β=1+α

 where the first case, simplified to F = 3V 2 if β = 0.75 and the fitness of this taxon dominated in ϕ0.
 In many physical systems (Brownian motion is the classic example (69)), the two terms of the Langevin equation are related.
-The Fluctuation Dissipation Theorem states out a general relationship between the response to an external disturbance and the internal fluctuations of the system (64).
-The theorem can be used as the basic formula to derive the fitness from the analysis of fluctuations of the microbiota, assuming that it is in equilibrium (the ordered phase).
+The Fluctuation Dissipation Theorem states a general relationship between the response to an external disturbance and the internal fluctuations of the system (64).
+The theorem can be used as the basic formula to derive fitness from the analysis of fluctuations in the microbiota, assuming that it is in equilibrium (the ordered phase).

 Standardization

-In order to properly show all the studies under common axes, we decided to standardize the Taylor parameters using the group of healthy individuals for every single study independently.
+In order to properly show all the studies under common axes, we decided to standardize the Taylor parameters using the group of healthy subjects for every single study independently.
 With this approach, all the studies can be visualized in a shared plot with units of Taylor–parameter standard–deviation on their axes.

-For a Taylor parameter, e.g. V, the estimate of the mean (V) for the healthy subpopulation, composed of h individuals, is:
+For a Taylor parameter, e.g. V, the estimate of the mean (V) for the healthy subpopulation, composed of h subjects, is:

 V=1W1i=1hViωi=i=1hViωi